Pandya dynasty: Pandya revival (7th–10th centuries CE)

-From 6th century to 9th century CE, the Chalukyas of Badami, the Pallavas of Kanchi, and Pandyas of Madurai dominated the politics of south India.
+From the 6th century to the 9th century CE, the Chalukyas of Badami, the Pallavas of Kanchi, and the Pandyas of Madurai dominated the politics of south India.
 The Badami Chalukyas were eventually replaced by the Rashtrakutas in the Deccan.
 The Pandyas took on the growing Pallava ambitions in south India, and from time to time they also joined in alliances with the kingdoms of the Deccan Plateau (such as with the Gangas of Talakad in late 8th century CE).
 In the middle of the 9th century, the Pandyas had managed to advance as far as Kumbakonam (north-east of Tanjore on the Kollidam river).

-Sendan (r.
-654–70 CE), the third king of the Pandyas of Madurai, is known for expanding his kingdom to the Chera country (western Tamil Nadu and central Kerala).
-Arikesari Maravarman (r.
-670–700 CE), the fourth Pandya ruler, is known for his battles against the Pallavas of Kanchi.
+Sendan, c.
+620–650 CE the third king of the Pandyas of Madurai, is known for expanding his kingdom to the Chera country (western Tamil Nadu and central Kerala).
+Arikesari Maravarman, c.
+640–670 CE the fourth Pandya ruler, is known for his battles against the Pallavas of Kanchi.
 Pallava king Narasimhavarman I (r.
-630–68 CE), the famous conqueror of Badami, claimed to have defeated the Pandyas.
-Chalukya king Paramesvaravarman I "Vikramaditya" (r.
+630–668 CE), the famous conqueror of Badami, claimed to have defeated the Pandyas.
+Chalukya King Paramesvaravarman I "Vikramaditya" (r.
 670–700 CE) is known to have fought battles with the Pallavas, the Gangas, and probably with the Pandyas too, on the Kaveri basin.

 Kirtivarman II (r.
 744/5–55 CE), the last Chalukya king, managed to lose to his southern countries as a result of his battles with the Pandyas.
 Pandya kings Maravarman Rajasimha I (r.
-730–65 CE) and Nedunjadaiyan/Varagunavarman I (r.
+710–65 CE)and Nedunjadaiyan/Varagunavarman I (r.
 765–815 CE) threatened Pallava king Nandivarman II Pallavamalla (r.
 731–96 CE) who had managed to defeat the Gangas in c.
 760 CE.
-Varagunavarman I invaded the Pallava country, conquered the Kongu country (western Tamil Nadu) and Venadu (south Kerala).
+Varagunavarman I invaded the Pallava country and conquered the Kongu country (western Tamil Nadu) and Venadu (south Kerala).
 King Srimara Srivallabha (r.
-815–62 CE) sailed to Sri Lanka, subjugated king Sena I, and sacked his capital Anuradhapura (the Panya invasion of Sri Lanka followed a period of vassalage).
-However, Srimara Srivallabha was soon overpowerd by Pallava king Nripatunga (r.
+815–62 CE) sailed to Sri Lanka, subjugated and overpowered King Sena I, and sacked his capital Anuradhapura (the Panya invasion of Sri Lanka followed a period of vassalage).
+However, Srimara Srivallabha was soon overpowered by Pallava king Nripatunga (r.
 859–99 CE).
 Sena II, the king of Sri Lanka, invaded the Pandya country, sacked Madurai and chose Varagunavarman II (r. c.
 862–880 CE) as the new king soon after.
 It is proposed that the start of the Kollam Era, the Kerala calendar, in 825 CE marked the liberation of Venadu from Pandya control.

 During the rule of Dantivarman (r.
 796–847 CE), the Pallava territory was reduced by the encroachment from the Pandyas from the south (and Rashtrakutas and the Telugu-Cholas from north).
 Pallava king Nandivarman III (r.
 846–69 CE) was able to defeat the Pandyas and Telugu-Cholas (and even the Rashtrakutas) with the help of the Gangas and the emerging Cholas.